Is 3DMark compatible with Windows 10?

 I'm using Windows Vista and I can't get 3DMark to start?

 If this update is present, do also note that AMD has ceased providing driver updates to Windows Vista (Catalyst 13.12 is currently the latest driver for Vista).
 Without a more recent AMD video driver available for Windows Vista, 3DMark is not guaranteed to work on such system configurations in all situations.
-We strongly recommend upgrading to a more recent version of Windows if you have AMD video hardware.

 I updated to Windows 10 Fall Creators Update, or I got a new PC with Windows 10 Fall Creators Update and I'm seeing a black screen during DX11 tests (Fire Strike, Sky Diver, Cloud Gate, Ice Storm).
 Time Spy works.
 What is wrong?